-When I started thinking about getting into colored pencils, one question I didn’t pay much attention to was this: Do I need a full set of colored pencils to get started?
+When I started thinking about getting into colored pencils, I didn’t give much thought to whether or not I needed a full set of colored pencils.

 Since then, I’ve come to see the error of my youthful ways.

 So Do I Need a Full Set of Colored Pencils or Not?

 The plain and simple truth is that most of us are capable of making great art with just one color.
 Don’t believe me?
 Ever seen phenomenal graphite and charcoal drawings?

 It’s possible with create great colored pencil work with a handful of pencils.

 Why Wouldn’t I Want a Full Set of Colored Pencils?